 “But wait,” I hear you say, “That’s all well and good but what about the actual gameplay?”
 Well, after several games of experimentation (with some more successful than others), KH III returns to the style of Kingdom Hearts II, where basic attack strings are performed by tapping the X button, with Sora gradually unlocking more attacks that he can combo together to knock back and juggle enemies.
 By flicking through the Command Menu with the D-Pad, you can also perform various kinds of magic and use items to support you on your adventure.
 It’s all very basic and easy to understand; for fans who have been playing the series since the beginning, it’s like riding a bike, and perfectly accessible to newcomers.

 It’s honestly relatively unchanged since the second game but some minute additions have been made.
 For starters, Sora has much better defensive options.
-I found his guard ability to be much more viable here than in the second game and you have his Dodge Roll available right from the start, so players with a more defensive mind-set in mind can rest easy.
+I found his guard ability to be much more viable here than in the second game and you have his Dodge Roll available right from the start, so players with a more defensive mind-set can rest easy.
 Sora’s manoeuvrability is also slightly better since he now breaks out into a sprint after a short while (making walking around these large open worlds less of a slog), he automatically jumps up short ledges and can run up walls, which is a little finicky but you get used to it after a while.

 Flowmotion from Dream Drop Distance also returns but it’s nowhere near as game-breaking as it was in that game so don’t go thinking you can endlessly dash and jump into walls to get extra height.
 It’s not quite as viable for combat as it was before either but it still has its uses (and you’re not exactly starved for combat options but I’ll get into that later).
 And on top of that, Sora can Airstep by holding down R1 and pressing the Square button, meaning he can zip towards certain locations like poles he can swing off of with Flowmotion and even enemies to attack.